diegomtylop/playwright_template/README.md

 4. **Usage:**
    - Once installed and configured, you can use Playwright MCP features (such as site navigation, DOM inspection, and code generation) directly from your VS Code environment.

+## Agents vs MCP: What’s the Difference and Why It Matters

+**MCP (Model Context Protocol):**
+- MCP is a protocol and server that enables tools (like Playwright) to interact with your application in a structured, automated way.
+- It provides a set of APIs for navigation, DOM inspection, code generation, and more, allowing for deep integration with your test environment.
+- MCP is typically used as a backend service that powers advanced automation and code generation features in your IDE or CI/CD pipeline.

+**Agents:**
+- Agents are intelligent, task-oriented assistants that use MCP (or similar protocols) to perform complex workflows.
+- An Agent can understand high-level goals (like “generate a test for this scenario”), break them down into steps, and use MCP to interact with your app, gather information, and generate code.
+- Agents are designed to be adaptive, context-aware, and capable of making decisions or iterating based on feedback.

+**Key Differences:**
+- **MCP** is the protocol/server that exposes automation capabilities.
+- **Agents** are the “brains” that use MCP to accomplish user goals, orchestrating multiple steps and adapting as needed.
+- Think of MCP as the “toolbox” and Agents as the “skilled worker” who knows how to use the tools to get the job done.

+**Why It Matters:**
+- Using MCP alone gives you powerful automation APIs, but you must script or control them directly.
+- Using Agents (powered by MCP) lets you describe your intent in natural language and have the Agent handle the details, making automation more accessible and productive.

+*For more details, see [Agents vs MCP: What’s the Difference and Why It Matters](https://medium.com/@shashank_shekhar_pandey/agents-vs-mcp-whats-the-difference-and-why-it-matters-ae4ca704c16b).*